 Inflammation has been suggested as a cause of coronary artery disease.
-Increased levels of C-

-If metabolic syndrome is real, it should have a unifying physiologic mechanism reactive protein, a marker of inflammation, strongly predict coronary artery disease and are often present in patients with metabolic syndrome.4 C-reactive protein levels increase with the number of metabolic risk factors in a given patient, and other inflammatory markers are increased as well in this syndrome.
+Increased levels of Creactive protein, a marker of inflammation, strongly predict coronary artery disease and are often present in patients with metabolic syndrome.
+C-reactive protein levels increase with the number of metabolic risk factors in a given patient, and other inflammatory markers are increased as well in this syndrome.
 However, these associations are purely correlative, not causative, and the increased C-reactive protein seen in metabolic syndrome does not imply a mechanistic action.